 As with our other research communities, reaching a recruitment goal isn’t just about a number: It is about creating patient-powered research that allows participants to leverage their data and make a contribution to hastening discoveries about the causes and treatments for diseases.

 We’ve already made some promising findings, including a novel finding that we’ll report in November at the 62nd annual American Society of Human Genetics meeting being held in San Francisco.

-Earlier this year we also gave our customers a chance to view their own data at a region in the genome that has been observed to correlate with increased risk of developing an MPN.
-We rapidly replicated an association between inherited variation in the JAK2 gene and rare blood cancers linked to another JAK2 mutation that can appear later in life.
+23andMe researchers replicated an association between an inherited variation in the JAK2 gene and rare blood cancers linked to another JAK2 mutation that can appear later in life.
 To see more go to “Rapid replication of research in MPN” on our research findings page.

 Encouraged by the results, 23andMe’s Dr. Kim Barnholt, the project manager of our MPN research community, had a message for all the people who’ve joined us to participate in the research.

 “Thank you for your support and help to move this research forward at such an accelerated speed,” Kim said.
 “We are in the final days of study recruitment so please help spread the word to anyone who might be interested in this free genotyping and research opportunity before the enrollment period ends.”

 This week Kim also shared the news about Dr. Levine.

 A leading MPN physician-scientist at Memorial Sloan-Kettering Cancer Center in New York, Dr. Levine researches the genetic basis of certain types of blood cancers, focusing primarily on the role of genetic variants involved in the development of MPNs and acute myeloid leukemia (AML).